Fishayyy/CI_LISP/README.md

 # CI_LISP

+All Debugging and Issues across each task will be documented here

 #Task 1
  -All methods tested and acceptable for task 1 -Currently no error prints for bad number of operands for functions